-Tennis Star Caroline Wozniacki Celebrates Bachelorette Weekend By Flaunting Her Amazing Figure In Bikini
+Tennis Star Caroline Wozniacki Celebrates Bachelorette Weekend By Flaunting Her Amazing Figure In A Bikini

 Wozniacki has become one of the biggest stars in the sport, reaching No. 2 in the world and serving as a brand ambassador for a number of big companies like Rolex and Adidas.

-Caroline’s relationship with David Lee has also gotten quite a bit of attention, including the 8.88-carat diamond ring he gave her when they got engaged.
+Caroline’s relationship with David Lee has also received quite a bit of attention, including the 8.88-carat diamond ring he gave her when they got engaged.

 “David did such an amazing job picking this out, so of course it’s my most prized diamond possession.
 My favorite number is 8, so he really looked hard and found the perfect ring for me.
 It was super-sweet,” she told Haute Living.